centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-translate-centreon.md

 > **/usr/share/centreon** is the Centreon installed directory.

-If you want to translate Centreon in other language than use by your Centreon server, you have to define manually the locale.
+If you want to translate Centreon into a language other than that used by your Centreon server, you must define the locale manually.

 For example, for Brazilian users, execute the following command: